 If, like many men, the symptoms of BPH are spoiling your enjoyment of life, there's no need to put up with them.
 There are several drugs available to help, including:

 Symptoms can usually be relieved with a type of medicine called 'alpha-blockers'.
-They work by relaxing the muscle in the bladder and around the prostate so that pee can flow more freely in the urethra.
-These are often the first choice of treatment if your symptoms are bothering you, especially as they work quickly.
+They work by relaxing the muscle in the bladder and around the prostate so that pee can flow more freely in the urethra.23 These are often the first choice of treatment if your symptoms are bothering you, especially as they work quickly.

 Somewhere between six and nine out of ten men find that alpha-blockers help them.
-They can improve your International Prostate Symptom Score (IPSS) by 30-40% and urine flow rate by 16-25%.
-Alpha–blockers can effective symptomatic relief within one week of treatment (Narayan et al, 1998) and they are available to buy OTC or on a prescription.11
+They can improve your International Prostate Symptom Score (IPSS) and urine flow rate.
+Alpha-blockers such as tamsulosin can provide effective symptom relief within one week of treatment11 and they are available to buy OTC or on a prescription.

-There are different types of alpha-blockers available and they act or work in a similar way, although they may have slightly different side-effects.9 If one doesn't work for you, it's unlikely that a different one will work any better.
-If you get side effects with one kind, such as low blood pressure, dizziness, drowsiness or headaches, you could try changing to another kind to reduce the side effects that you get..
+There are different types of alpha-blockers available and they act or work in a similar way, although they may have slightly different side-effects.
+If one doesn't work for you, it's unlikely that a different one will work any better.
+If you get side effects with one kind, such as low blood pressure, dizziness, drowsiness or headaches, you could try changing to another kind to reduce the side effects that you get.15

 5-alpha reductase inhibitors

 Another option is a type of medicine called '5-alpha reductase inhibitors', which can slow the growth or even shrink the prostate over time.
 These work by stopping an enzyme (called 5-alpha reductase) from converting the male hormone testosterone into the more potent dihydrotestosterone.
-High levels of dihydrotestosterone are linked to growth of the prostate.9
+High levels of dihydrotestosterone are linked to growth of the prostate.

 These drugs can shrink the prostate, thereby improving flow rate and reducing obstructive symptoms.
 You should notice an improvement in your symptoms in three to six months.15